Chickenpox (Varicella)

 Published On: 30/06/2025

 Chickenpox (varicella) is a common childhood illness, but seeing your child covered in itchy spots can be unsettling for any parent.
-This guide covers everything you need to know—from recognizing early signs to managing symptoms effectively and understanding vaccination options.
+This guide covers everything you need to know—from recognising early signs to managing symptoms effectively and understanding vaccination options.

 What is Chickenpox?